 While breast cancer is rare in men, it does happen.
 Any cell in your body can become cancerous.
 So even though men have a very small amount of breast tissue, cancer can develop there.
-In fact, about 2,350 American men will be diagnosed with breast cancer this year.
+The American Cancer Society projected 2,470 new cases in 2017.
 The risk of a man getting breast cancer in his lifetime is about 1 per 1000.

 Because breast cancer is so uncommon in men, it’s often not diagnosed until the cancer is in a later stage.
 This makes it more difficult to treat.

 But treatments for breast cancer have come a long way for both men and women.
 If you catch it at an early stage, your odds for recovery are excellent.
 And even the most advanced cancers can usually be treated, possibly improving your quality of life and letting you live longer.

 What Are the Treatments for Male Breast Cancer?